 The number and value of the awards are at the discretion of the East Gippsland Community Foundation from year to year.

-No. We would suggest you apply for the 2023 program, as the 2022 scholarship does require study to commence in first semester 2022.
-Applications from students who completed year 12 in 2019 and 2020 are also eligible to apply for 2022 scholarships.
+No. We would suggest you apply for the 2024 program, as the 2023 scholarship does require study to commence in first semester 2023.

 Unfortunately, no, we cannot “hold over” funds.
 If you are awarded a scholarship and subsequently defer, you must notify us immediately.